JCBarry/snapple/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jcbarry/snapple.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](CODE_OF_CONDUCT.md) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## Trademarks
+SNAPPLE, REAL FACTS, and MADE FROM THE BEST STUFF ON EARTH are registered trademarks of Snapple Beverage Corp.